winitzki/scall/tutorial/programming_dhall.md

   in List/sum input_list
 ```

-Running `dhall` on the second file will compute and print the result:
+Running `dhall` on the second file will compute and show the result:

 ```bash
 $ dhall --file /tmp/sum.dhall